Legendrian contact homology and topological entropy: Introduction

 where $\mu_g$ is the measure induced by a Riemannian metric $g$ on $Q$, and $\mu_g(Q)$ is volume of $Q$ for the measure $\mu_g$.
 We point out, that in this last inequality, the fact that $T_1 Q$ is a Legendrian fibration is used in a crucial way.

 \

-Most contact 3-manifolds do not have the structure of Legendrian fibration.
-In fact the only contact 3-manifolds with such structures are unit tangent bundles of surfaces and their coverings.
+Most contact 3-manifolds do not have the structure of a Legendrian fibration.
+In fact, it was proved by Giroux (see \cite[Proposition 1.1.7]{confoliations}) that the only contact 3-manifolds with such structures are unit tangent bundles of surfaces and their coverings.
 However, a sufficiently small neighbourhood of a Legendrian knot $\widehat{\Lambda}$ on a contact 3-manifold $(Y,\xi)$, is always a Legendrian fibration.
 This is a consequence of the Weinstein Legendrian neighbourhood Theorem, whose 3-dimensional version asserts that sufficiently small neighbourhoods of Legendrian knots are always contactomorphic; i.e there exists a normal form for small neighbourhoods of Legendrian knots.

 In the hypotheses of Theorem \ref{theorem1} we have a pair of disjoint Legendrian knots $(\Lambda, \widehat{\Lambda})$ in $(Y,\xi)$ and a contact form $\lambda_0$, for which the strip Legendrian contact homology $LC\mathbb{H}_{st}(\lambda_0,\Lambda \to \widehat{\Lambda})$ has exponential homotopical growth rate.
 We begin by choosing a small neighbourhood $\mathcal{V}_\epsilon(\widehat{\Lambda})$ of $\widehat{\Lambda}$ which is contactomorphic to $(S^1 \times \mathbb{D},\ker(\cos(\theta)dx +\sin(\theta) dy))$; where $(\theta,x,y) \in S^1\times \mathbb{D}$ and $\widehat{\Lambda}$ is identified with $S^1 \times \{0\}$.
 It is clear that for all $z:=(x,y) \in \mathbb{D}$ the curve $\widehat{\Lambda}^z:=S^1 \times \{z\}$ is Legendrian in $\mathcal{V}_\epsilon(\widehat{\Lambda})$.